SPARTANX21/ML-Car-Price-Prediction/README.md

-# Advanced Car Price Prediction using Machine Learning
+# Car Price Prediction using Machine Learning

 This GitHub repository contains a comprehensive solution for predicting car prices based on various attributes.
-The code utilizes advanced techniques in data preprocessing, feature engineering, and model evaluation.
+The code utilizes techniques in data preprocessing, feature engineering, and model evaluation.
 Below is an in-depth overview of the key components of this project:

 #### Project Structure: